Ferns & Focus

 1. Light: Provide bright, filtered light.
 Avoid direct afternoon sun, which can scorch the delicate pinnae.
 A north or east-facing window is ideal.

 2. Watering: Keep the soil consistently moist but never waterlogged.
 Water when the surface of the soil feels slightly dry to the touch.
-Ensure the pot has excellent drainage to prevent root rot.
+Use a planter with drainage holes to prevent root rot.

 3. Humidity: This fern thrives in 60-80% humidity.
 Use a pebble tray, a humidifier, or place the plant in a naturally humid room like a bathroom.